 Since 2012, Suzanne has delivered a unique art and culture-based experiential learning workshop, The Exchange Experience: Validating 500 Years of First Nations History, which uses movement, poetry, storytelling, music, and dramatic technique, within an Anishinaabe construct, to inspire heartfelt learning.
 Since 2016, Suzanne's arts-based cultural awareness information session, Indigenous Realities: Exploring Identities, Cultural Differences, Stereotypes, and Internal Struggles has been hosted by various federal, academic, private, and cultural organizations across the country.

-Suzanne adheres to traditional Anishinaabeg Teachings and promotes the indigenization of contemporary-world constructs.
-In 2015, she wrote All My Relations, her first full length stage play about seven generations of Algonquin women and, co-wrote a book about the importance of reading for indigenous youth, to be published by Indigenous Education Press.
-Suzanne currently works at the Canada Council for the Arts as a Program Officer in Creating, Knowing and Sharing: The Arts & Cultures of First Nation, Inuit and Metis Peoples.
+In 2015, she wrote All My Relations, a full-length play inspired by seven generations of Algonquin women, and co-wrote a book about the importance of reading for Indigenous youth (Indigenous Education Press).
+Suzanne was a Program Officer for the Canada Council for the Arts (2012-2021) first in the Writing & Publishing section then to Creating, Knowing and Sharing: The Arts & Cultures of First Nation, Inuit and Métis Peoples.